 Those problems ran deeper than simply inactivity.
 Obesity and inactivity often have roots in concerns about safety and other community issues built on historical trauma and systemic racism.
 A fitness-only approach, Garrison reasoned, would fail to overcome these powerful forces.

 With friend Morgan Dixon, who would become her GirlTrek co-...

 Each year, the Ann Niles Active Transportation Lecture Endowment brings a guest speaker to Portland, Oregon.
 We seek people from all over the world who have made great strides in advocating for health, safety, and bicycle and pedestrian access, and bring them together with the Portland transportation community to share methods and inspiration.
 The annual forum furthers IBPI's mission to facilitate the exchange of knowledge among scholars, practitioners and community advocates focused on walking and biking.

 Vanessa is a passionate advocate of social justice issues and has focused her work on improving health outcomes and quality of life for black women and girls.
 Prior to co-founding GirlTrek, a national health movement, Vanessa worked as a Program Coordinator for Our Place DC, a nonprofit organization that provides services to currently and formerly incarcerated women.
-Vanessa began her career working in digital...Read more
+Vanessa began her career working in digital media...Read more